Vehicle (song)

-"Vehicle" is a song recorded by American rock band The Ides of March for their debut studio album of the same name (1970).
-It was released as the lead single from the album in March 1970 through Warner Bros.
+"Vehicle" is a song recorded by American rock band the Ides of March for their debut album Vehicle (1970).
+The song was released as the lead single from the album in March 1970 through Warner Bros.
 Records.
-Written by vocalist and frontman Jim Peterik, the song is about a girl that often used him for her mode of transportation, leading Peterik to surmise that he was little more than her "vehicle".
-The arrangement includes a distinctive horn section riff, which caused some listeners to mistake the band for Blood, Sweat and Tears, who were also popular in that era.
+Written by vocalist and frontman Jim Peterik, it is about a girl that often used him for her mode of transportation, leading Peterik to surmise that he was little more than her "vehicle".
+The arrangement includes a distinctive horn section riff, which caused some listeners to mistake the band for Blood, Sweat & Tears, who were also popular in that era.

 "Vehicle" was a commercial success, and was purported to be the fastest-selling single in the history of Warner Bros. at that time.
 It peaked at number 2 on the Billboard Hot 100 in the US, while reaching the top 5 in Canada and just outside the top 30 in the United Kingdom.
 Despite this, the Ides of March never had another hit single, leaving them one-hit wonders.
-Peterik, however, was to go on to found the rock group Survivor, and become an extremely successful songwriter.
+Peterik, however, was to go on to found the rock group Survivor, and become a successful songwriter.

+The song was used in an early 1980s Schweppes campaign in the UK featuring comedian Roy Jay and a 1998 commercial for the Ford Cougar.